Spikhalskiy/AIND-Planning/heuristic_analysis.md

 version with very simple to compute heuristic with relaxed problem / greedy approach  - h_ignore_preconditions and sophisticated GraphSearch based heuristic, which is expensive to compute.

-From result we can see that heuristic based approaches reducing number of expanded nodes significantly and it case of cheap heuristic could lead to better times.
+From result we can see that heuristic based approaches reduce number of expanded nodes significantly and it case of cheap heuristic could lead to better times.
-On the same time, if use sophisticated heuristic, it's possible to reduce number of nodes expansions significantly, but in cost of total time, which is mostly going to heuristic calculation, not on graph traversing.
+On the same time, using sophisticated heuristic leads to significant reducing number of nodes expansions, but we get it in cost of total time, which is mostly going to heuristic calculation, not on graph traversing.

 # What is the best?